-Environmental Impact Assessment (EIA) processes have previously been undertaken by Eskom for the existing OCGT units at Atlantis (with the existing four units (with a nominal capacity of 600 MW) approved in December 2005 and an additional five units (with a nominal capacity of 750 MW) approved in July 2007).
-The construction and commissioning of the initial four OCGT units is complete, and these units have been operational since mid-2007.
-Construction of the additional five OCGT units is currently underway and is expected to be complete end-2008/beginning 2009.
-The electricity generation capacity of the Ankerlig Power Station will assist Eskom in meeting the peaking electricity generation demands1 in the medium-term (i.e. up to 2014).
+Environmental Impact Assessment (EIA) processes have previously been undertaken by Eskom for the approved OCGT units at Gourikwa (the existing three units (with a nominal capacity of 450 MW) approved in December 2005 and the additional two units (with a nominal capacity of 300 MW) approved in August 2007).
+The construction and commissioning of the initial three OCGT units is complete, and these units have been operational since mid-2007.
+Construction of the additional two OCGT units is currently underway and is expected to be complete end-2008/beginning 2009.
+The electricity generation capacity of the Gourikwa Power Station will assist Eskom in meeting the peaking electricity generation demands1 in the medium-term (i.e. up to 2014).

-Subsequently, using the strategic electricity planning in place (refer to Chapter 2) and taking into account the continued growth in electricity demand, Eskom has determined that there is a need for additional power generation capacity in the medium-term.
-In considering the most suitable options to meet the increased electricity demand in the medium term, Eskom has concluded that it will be feasible to convert the existing Ankerlig OCGT units to CCGT units, thereby generating additional capacity for the same amount of fuel (under a similar operating regime) considering the load factors at which the units may have to operate.
+Subsequently, considering the strategic electricity planning in place (refer to Chapter 2) and taking into account the continued growth in electricity demand, Eskom has determined that there is a need for additional power generation capacity in the medium-term.
+In considering the most suitable options to meet the increased electricity demand in the medium term, Eskom has concluded that it will be feasible to convert the existing Gourikwa OCGT units to CCGT units, thereby generating additional capacity for the same amount of fuel (under a similar operating regime) considering the load factors at which the units may have to operate.